 Orthopedics & Sports Medicine

 McInnes, Iain B; Mease, Philip; Schett, Georg; Kirkham, Bruce; Strand, Vibeke; Williams, Nicole; Fox, Todd; Pricop, Luminita; Jugl, Steffen M; and Gandhi, Kunal K, "Secukinumab provides rapid and sustained pain relief in psoriatic arthritis over 2 years: results from the FUTURE 2 study."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 241.